freenas/freenas-docs/userguide/virtualmachines.rst

 The final screen of the Wizard displays the chosen options for the new Virtual Machine (VM) type.
 Click :guilabel:`SUBMIT` to create the VM or :guilabel:`BACK` to change any settings.

-After the media has been installed, delete the media device.
+After the VM has been installed, remove the install media installed, delete the media device.
 Go to image :menuselection:`Virtual Machines -->` |ui-options| :menuselection:`--> Devices`.
 Remove the *CDROM* device by clicking